Important note for all users:

 This page is to provide rental advice from University Accommodation Offices.
 All information provided here is to be taken as a guide only.

-The average cost of student housing rentals around the University area is as follows:
+The average cost of student housing rentals around is constantly changing, and indication of prices for the University area is as follows:

 Note: Houses with whiteware (fridge, washing machine, dishwasher) usually cost more, according to what is provided.